spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 The set of spline models and scale factors for each wavelength in each slice constitutes the adaptive trace model for the spectral image.

-If no oversampling is desired, the trace model can then be evaluated at every pixel in the input image to create a wavelength-dependent spatial profile.
-This image is stored in the output datamodel, in the ``trace_model`` attribute.
+If no oversampling is desired (i.e. the ``oversample`` parameter is set to 1.0), then the trace model is evaluated at every pixel in the input image to create a wavelength-dependent spatial profile.
+This image is stored in the output datamodel, in the ``trace_model`` attribute, then the step returns without further changes to the input datamodel.
+The rest of the algorithm description, below, applies only to oversampling.

 Oversample the Flux
 ^^^^^^^^^^^^^^^^^^^